gabriel-p-artcls/23-08_UCC/README.md

 The table contains 270 'CWNU_' clusters.

-### HE22_2
-Unveiling hidden stellar aggregates in the Milky Way: 1656 new star clusters found in Gaia EDR3, [He et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022arXiv220908504H/abstract), [Vizier](https://cdsarc.cds.unistra.fr/ftp/vizier.submit/he22c/)

-The table contains 1656 with no acronym, added 'CWNU_'.
-Added (ra, de) columns.
-This DB lists the cluster 1951 right on the field of the NGC 5139 (Omega Centauri) globular cluster.
-No real cluster is apparent there

-CWNU_1589 --> removed, <5 arcmin from GC 'Ryu 879'
-CWNU_1951 --> removed, <5 arcmin from GC 'NGC 5139'

 ### HAO22
 Newly detected open clusters in the Galactic disk using Gaia EDR3, [Hao et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...660A...4H/abstract), [Vizier](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/A+A/660/A4)